Preparation and Bioactive Characteristics of Porous Borate Glass Substrates

 Whereas silicate-based bioactive glasses and glass-ceramics have been widely investigates for bone repair or as scaffolds for cell-based bone tissue engineering, recent data have demonstrated that silica-free borate glasses also exhibit bioactive behavior.
 The objectives of this study were to fabricate porous, three-dimensional substrates by in vitro cell culture with human mesenchymal stem cells (hMSCs) and hMSC-derived osteoblasts (hMSC-Obs).Borate glass particles with sizes 212-355 µm were loosely compacted and then sintered at 600⁰C to form porous disc-shaped substrates (porosity ≈40%).Partial or nearly complete conversion of the glass substrates to a calcium phosphate(Ca-P) material was achieved by soaking the substrates for 1 day or 7 days in a 0.25 molar K2HPO4 solution at 37⁰C and at pH of 9.0.
 Bone marrow derived hMSC-Obs markedly synthesized alkaline phosphatase, an early osteogenic marker.
 These data indicate strong bioactive characteristics for the borate glass constructs and the potential use of the constructs for bone tissue engineering.

-W. Liang et al., "Preparation and Bioactive Characteristics of Porous Borate Glass Substrates," Ceramic Engineering and Science Proceedings, American Ceramic Society, Jan 2005.
+M. N. Rahaman et al., "Preparation and Bioactive Characteristics of Porous Borate Glass Substrates," Advances in Bioceramics and Biocomposites: A Collection of Papers Presented at the 29th International Conference on Advanced Ceramics and Composites, Jan 23-28, 2005, Cocoa Beach, FL, American Ceramic Society, Jan 2005.

 Materials Science and Engineering

 National Institutes of Health (U.S.)

 University of Illinois at Chicago